pnnl/ruleset-checking-tool/docs/section6/Rule6-5.md

   - **Applicability Check 1:**`if building_total_area_b > 5000:`

   - For each space in building_b: `space_b in building_b...spaces:`
+     - **Applicability Check 2:** Check if the space is a crawl space, plenum or interstitial space: `if space_b.function in [PLENUM, CRAWL_SPACE, INTERSTITIAL_SPACE]:`
+       - Rule is not applicable because space function is crawl space, plenum or interstitial space: RULE_NOT_APPLICABLE: `continue`

     - Get normalized space lighting schedule: `normalized_schedule_b = normalize_interior_lighting_schedules(space_b.interior_lighting, false)`